WoW inclusion measures: Character looks will not be adjusted!

 The evolution of creative content in World of Warcraft

 In the past few weeks, artists and writers on the WoW team have been revamping some old quests, graphic assets, names, and dialogue that were outdated and didn’t fit with our values as a team.
-These overhauls are a relatively small part of a larger, company-wide effort to the WoW team and Blizzard as a whole, but they’re important to us as developers.
+These overhauls are a relatively small part of a larger, company-wide effort to improve the WoW team and Blizzard as a whole, but they’re important to us as developers.

 In early August, we established internal channels for the WoW team to share feedback on content that no longer reflects who we are as a team today.
 During this time, we’ve also collected quite a bit of player feedback on almost every aspect of the game.
 Player feedback has resulted in many game improvements that we are working on in patch 9.1.5.
 With our internal feedback, we were able to find game content that didn’t fit our goal of an inclusive and welcoming game world.